bioidiap/bob.bio.vein/doc/baselines.rst

    otherwise ``bob.bio.base`` will not be able to correctly load your images.

    Once this step is done, you can proceed with the instructions below.

+In the remainder of this section we introduce baseline experiments you can readily run with this tool without further configuration.
+Baselines examplified in this guide were published in [TVM14]_.

 Repeated Line-Tracking with Miura Matching